device42/D42-PowerShell-Samples/README.md

 Default results are in JSON format so use *ConvertFrom-Json* to get JSON object for easier data manipulation.

+If you see the following error: `"Error during serialization or deserialization using the JSON JavaScriptSerializer.
+The length of the string exceeds the value set on the maxJsonLength property."` You should be able to fix it by using the `$jsonserial.MaxJsonLength` property to increase the max JSON length to something like 67108864.
+See this [Technet](https://social.technet.microsoft.com/Forums/windowsserver/en-US/833c99c1-d8eb-400d-bf58-38f7265b4b0e/error-when-converting-from-json?forum=winserverpowershell&prof=required) thread for details.

-The *catch* block is used to handle errro results returned from Device42 and will be in JSON.
+The *catch* block is used to handle error results returned from Device42 and will be in JSON.